 Our founders believed in supporting a research-intensive institution, and our graduate and doctoral programs reflect this.
-Graduates from our nationally recognized programs go on to become leaders in their industries, and recently one has been awarded the Nobel Prize.
+Graduates from our nationally recognized programs go on to become leaders in their industries, including one who has been awarded the Nobel Prize.

 UT Dallas at a glance

-• Times Higher Education survey ranked UT Dallas #1 in Texas, #2 in the nation, and #24 in the world in their list of the top 150 institutions under 50 years of age.
+• Times Higher Education survey ranked UT Dallas #1 in the nation and #21 in the world in their list of the top 200 institutions under 50 years of age.

 • The University’s outstanding faculty include a Nobel Prize winner and members of the National Academy of Sciences and the National Academy of Engineering.